Last updated on September 13th, 2021 at 10:05 am

 This isn’t to say don’t bring the supplies you need- it means that you should take care when packing and arranging these supplies in your RV.
 Shoving all of the weight to the back of your rig can make for an uneven trailer, and can lead to even more shaking while parked.

 Having properly aired tires is an important part of any travel trailer camping experience.
-If your tires are either under or over filled, you may experience more bouncing and shaking than you normally would.
+If your tires are either under or overfilled, you may experience more bouncing and shaking than you normally would.
 I always recommend making sure that your tires are ready before any trip!

-Your AC Unit May Need Adjusting
+Reason 8: AC Unit May Need Adjusting

 If your travel trailer is shaking in the summertime, it could be the fault of your air conditioner.
 These rooftop units are a very efficient form of cooling, but that doesn’t mean that they don’t need maintenance or adjusting every now and then!